christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 >
 > I'm not especially familiar with how kobolds live and work, but if I could find and observe them for some short time, I'm confident that we could come up with a plan to remove them from the region.
 And, at any rate, this kind of information could prove valuable to you in defending your farm."

-We already know that Jaddoc is going to give us a job, so let's see if it's for an initial scouting effort before forming a proper plan.
+We already know that Jaddoc is going to give us a job, so let's see if it's for an initial scouting effort before forming a plan.

 ```
 Does Jaddoc hire Grünfeld to scout the kobolds in the region?